Prometeo wins Call for Code 2019 Global Challenge

 Prometeo is a hardware-software solution based on multiple IBM Cloud services.
 The health device, which is about the size of an iPhone and straps to the firefighter’s arm, has multiple sensors that measure key variables, like temperature, humidity, and smoke concentration.

-These values are collected and transmitted over the network to the IBM Cloud IoT platform.
-A Node-RED workflow then sends the data to the IBM Watson-based machine learning model, which distills the information into a simple color-coded status that displays in the Prometeo dashboard at the fire command center.
+These values are collected and transmitted over the network to the IBM Cloud.
+An analytics workflow then sends the data to the IBM Watson-based machine learning model, which distills the information into a simple color-coded status that displays in the Prometeo dashboard at the fire command center.

 “If the color signal is green, the health of the firefighter is okay,” Valero said.
 “But if the color signal is yellow or red, the command center must do something.
 They must take immediate action in order to rescue or remove the firefighter from the fire.”